 The coach overestimated his power to develop solid ballplayers in the limited time he had to work with them.
 Let’s face it.
 Coaches aren’t magicians.
 On average, they have four to five hours per week with 11 or 12 rambunctious, distracted kids of all different backgrounds, levels of athleticism, talent and baseball IQ.
 Some take weekly lessons with an instructor and do lots of work on their own.
 Some play catch and hit balls with parents everyday in the backyard.
-And then there are some who don’t pick up a bat or glove a single time between practices.
+And then there are some who never touch a bat and glove between practices.
 Logic tells us that the ones who practice more on their own, with knowledgeable adults who can help them, are going to progress more quickly than those who are relying on all the magic to happen during their two practices per week.

 After a few tournaments with everyone receiving equal playing time, and a losing record (but that doesn’t matter.
 Remember, it’s all about development), team morale begins to slide a little.
 The players (and parents) can’t help but notice that the team isn’t winning games.
 And that’s no fun.

 Here’s the thing.
 You can tell kids that the score doesn’t matter until you’re blue in the face.
 But it still matters to them.
 Because the most compelling measure of a team’s success is the scoreboard.
 The players begin to view themselves from the perspective of losing.
+They’re embarrassed when friends at school who are on higher performing teams ask how their weekend tournament went.
 The more developed team members particularly begin to get frustrated because they feel like their efforts are being sabotaged by those who aren’t producing, and they’re starting to wonder if this team is the right fit for them.

 Parents are beginning to grumble, wondering why they aren’t seeing any wins if all this “solid development” is going on.